donomii/racketprogs/the-helpful-editor/README.md

 You can change the directories that Commentary indexes in the settings panel.
 Add one directory per line, then press refresh to re-index them all.

-Commentary works with external programs, so you can control them directly if you want more control over what gets displayed.
+Commentary works with external programs, so you can run them directly if you want more control over what gets displayed.

 ### Ctags